-If you've heard of the term "stimming," it was likely in conjunction with Autism Spectrum Disorder (ASD), which formerly included conditions like Asperger's syndrome and some of the disorder's earliest and most easily definable symptoms.
-Although it has garnered attention primarily as a symptom of ASD, stimming is a very common human behavior and can be observed in people of all ages, backgrounds, and abilities, including those without discernible disabilities or delays.
+If you've heard of the term "stimming," it was likely in conjunction with ADHD or Autism Spectrum Disorder (ASD), which formerly included conditions like Asperger's syndrome and some of the disorder's earliest and most easily definable symptoms.
+Although it has garnered attention primarily as a symptom of ASD, stimming is a very common human behavior and can be observed in people of all ages, backgrounds, and abilities, including those without disabilities.

 Stimming In Developmental Delays

 While stimming is a natural response that is in no way unique to individuals with intellectual or developmental disabilities or even a brain injury, it can function as a source of comfort and control for children with developmental delays or developmental disorders.
 Because most children with developmental disabilities also experience some amount of sensory overload, stimming can be used to regain control over a certain sensation or experience.
 This is especially common in sensory processing disorders.

 In the developmentally disabled, stimming is highlighted as an adaptive mechanism that helps those in the disabled community to communicate intense emotions.
 As a result, stimming could be more likely to be loud, distracting, or different from the common sources of self-stimulation.
 This is likely the reason why people typically associate stimming with delays and disabilities.
 Understanding the function of stimming in these individuals can provide insight into the experiences of individuals with sensory overload and their behavior and habits.

 Stimming in ADHD